Setup Guide

 Step 4: Backrest Recline

-1. Set the recline to 100-110 degrees for productive desk work (slightly open from vertical)
+1. Set the recline to a slight backward angle for productive desk work rather than forcing a perfectly upright posture

 2. Ensure the backrest supports you throughout the recline range